versen/versen.github.io/content/works/visual-story.md

 ## Working Group: Visual Story

+{% include alert.html type="warning" msg="This working group has been archived." %}

-This working group has completed.
+This working group has completed its task.
 The goal of the group was to create a visual story that explains our research field and the position it has in general society.
 The group worked with the artists of [Flatland](http://www.flatland.nl).

 ### Members